Supported by ISUOG and chaired by Prof Antonia Testa, Prof Tom Bourne and Dr Luca Savelli, this course is presented by 'Marathon for Solidarity'.

 Professor Tom Bourne

-Professor Tom Bourne is current ISUOG President, Chair in Gynaecology at Imperial College London, Hon Consultant Gynaecologist at Queen Charlottes and Chelsea hospital and Visiting Professor at KU Leuven in Belgium.
+Professor Tom Bourne was ISUOG President between 2020 and 2022 and is curently Chair in Gynaecology at Imperial College London, Hon Consultant Gynaecologist at Queen Charlottes and Chelsea hospital and Visiting Professor at KU Leuven in Belgium.
 He is an authority on managing early pregnancy complications, emergency gynaecology and gynaecological ultrasonography.
 He trained in ultrasound at Kings College Hospital in London.
 He subsequently worked at the University of Göteborg, Sweden as Medical Research Council visiting scientist, Hamar in Norway, and Leuven in Belgium.
 He was appointed senior lecturer and consultant gynaecologist at St George's University Hospital London before moving to Imperial College.
 He has edited seven books and published over 400 papers.
 He sits on the management committee of the Tommy’s National Centre for Miscarriage Research.
 He is medical advisor and trustee of the patient group, the Ectopic Pregnancy Trust.
 He is immediate Past-President of the UK Association of Early Pregnancy Units.
 He is co-founder and CEO of the International Ovarian Tumor Analysis (IOTA) group and sits on the steering committees of several large multicentre international trials.
 He is founder member of the RCOG task force on “supporting our doctors”.
 He is honorary fellow of the American Institute of Ultrasound in Medicine, honorary member of the Australasian Society for Ultrasound in Medicine and honorary member of the Brazilian and Hungarian Ultrasound Societies.

 His principal research interest is diagnostics in early pregnancy and gynaecology including the IOTA, IETA, IDEA and MUSA studies, microbiome, metabolomics, novel biomarkers, and AI.
 His interests include the psychology of pregnancy loss and physician welfare including studies with the BMA and RCOG.